8 Gear Tips: Cold Weather Fishing Clothing

 6. Hats

-Remember to keep your ears and head covered before heading out on a cold day.
+Remember to cover your ears and head before heading out on a cold day.
 The ears are one of the most sensitive parts of the human body, and anglers can suffer hearing loss if their ears are constantly exposed to freezing temperatures.
 Although this only happens in extreme cases, wearing a hat in the winter is just as crucial as wearing sunglasses on bright summer days.
-During the winter months, swap your Canton Trucker for an AFTCO beanie like the Jumbo or Summit beanies.
+During winter, swap your Canton Trucker for an AFTCO beanie like the Breakwater Waterproof Beanie.
+It’s made from a soft rib knit, perfect for keeping anglers’ heads warm and dry.
 Or, if you still want to wear your favorite trucker hat, throw a beanie on top to keep your ears protected.

 7. Cold Weather Fishing Gloves